DonaldET3/DragonChatBot/README.md

 Everyone involved in this project may use a different programming language.
 Each portion written in a different language will need to use some form of IPC to communicate, such as pipes, sockets, or memory mapped files.

 This project might not actually start for a while.

+Bot modules will be organized in the language directory corresponding to the primary programming language that the module is implemented in.
+Each module should have its own subdirectory inside of the language directory.